tantodefi/speedrunLUKSO-challenges/README.md

 🧑‍🏫 If you would like a more gentle introduction for developers, watch our 15 video [🎥 Web2 to Web3](https://www.youtube.com/playlist?list=PLJz1HruEnenAf80uOfDwBPqaliJkjKg69) series.

+📄 If you get get stuck make sure to consult the [LUKSO DOCS](https://docs.lukso.tech/)

 ---

-🎫 Create a simple NFT:
+🎫 Create a simple NFT using LSP8 on LUKSO:

-👷‍♀️ You'll compile and deploy your first smart contracts.
+👷‍♀️ You'll compile and deploy your first LSP smart contract learning the differences between an LSP8 (new NFT standard) and an ERC721 (old standard).
 Then, you'll use a template React app full of important Ethereum components and hooks.
-Finally, you'll deploy an NFT to a public network to share with friends! 🚀
+Finally, you'll deploy an NFT to the public LUKSO testnet network to share with friends! 🚀

 🌟 The final deliverable is an app that lets users purchase and transfer NFTs.
-Deploy your contracts to a testnet, then build and upload your app to a public web server.
-Submit the url on [SpeedRunEthereum.com](https://speedrunethereum.com)!
+Deploy your contracts to LUKSO testnet, then build and upload your app to a public web server.
+Submit the url on [TODO]()!

-💬 Meet other builders working on this challenge and get help in the [Challenge 0 Telegram](https://t.me/+Y2vqXZZ_pEFhMGMx)!
+💬 Meet other builders working on this challenge and get help in the [SpeedRunLUKSO Commonground]()!

-🤖 If you have any question during your Challenge, you can try out the [Challenge AI assistant](https://scaffold-eth-assistant.streamlit.app/), and get answers to your Challenge/Scaffold-ETH questions.
-Please reach us in Telegram if something feels wrong!
+🤖 If you have any question during your Challenge, you can try out the [Cookbook.dev ChefGPT](https://www.cookbook.dev/contracts/BurntPunx-BurntPunX), and get answers to your Challenge/Scaffold-ETH questions.
+Please reach us in Commonground if something feels wrong!

 ## Checkpoint 0: 📦 Environment 📚